 Don’t get me started on the vegan thing.

 While I respect people’s choice to eat what they want, in my opinion, life is life, plant or animal or otherwise.
-Just because you can’t look in a carrots eyes when you rip it out of the ground doesn’t mean that you’re not taking its life.
+Just because you can’t look in a carrot’s eyes when you rip it out of the ground doesn’t mean that you’re not taking its life.
 Everything we eat is something that was living that has given its life to give us life.

 The problem is that 99% of you reading this are so disconnected from things that you really don’t get this.
-You know that that apples grow on trees but you’ve never worked on an orchard and tended to them every day, watching the buds form and the fruit grow day by day.
+You know that apples grow on trees but you’ve never worked in an orchard and tended to them every day, watching the buds form and the fruit grow day by day.
 You don’t have to deal with evil little goats to get that tasty cheese we all love.
 You didn’t have to fight the tuna out of the water and gut it for your lunch at the local Sushi bar.

 Listen, I’m grateful for the fact that we’ve evolved to the point that we have the resources to feed the masses without us having to work the fields every day but it doesn’t change the fact that life is still sacred and our food shouldn’t be taken lightly.
 I’m all about using technology to increase output and quality as long as respect is shown to the source.